Want to make a coupon book for your loved ones for Valentine’s Day or other special occasion? Life as MOM contributor Janel will show you how.

 - decorative scrapbook paper for cover

-Download and customize the coupons of your choice.
+Download and customize the coupons.
 Use the perforating blade and make a perforation along each column of coupons about 1/4 inch from the left edge of the coupon.
 (For these particular coupons, I used the edge of the colored rectangle as the edge of the coupon.)

 Cut the coupons into equal sizes and stack them.
 (I used the colored rectangle as a guide for the left and top edges of the coupon.
 Then I cut them so they were 3.5 inches wide which required trimming a bit from the right edge.)
 Staple them together to the left of the perforated line.